kriticalflare/TorchExpo/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: "🐛 Bug Report"
-about: Submit a bug report to help us improve Flare
+about: Submit a bug report to help us improve TorchExpo
 labels: bug
 ---